-And in some cases, this rushing around keeping yourself busy is a way to distract yourself from your real feelings and a deeper issue.
+And in some cases, this rushing around and keeping yourself busy is a way to distract yourself from your genuine feelings and a deeper issue.

 If you want to really start taking care of yourself and feel a sense of contentment in life, you have to take the time to suss out how you’re feeling so you can determine what it is that you need in the first place.

 You can follow the steps in this article to learn how to truly slow down.

 Continuing to grind and hustle for everyone but yourself is a recipe for burnout and frustration.
 Do the deep work of sorting out your feelings, so you know what steps you need to take to meet your own needs.